 - 19th October – Salonica

-- 20th October – Monastir to Prilip – in meat lorries.
-Stay to help at hospital. (interestingly two other intrepid women, Anne Powell and Flora Sandes, seem to have made similar journeys)
+- 20th October – Sends a telegram to say she is safe, and writes to her mother, before travelling Monastir to Prilip – in meat lorries.
+Stay to help at at Motor Transport Corps camp. (interestingly two other intrepid women, Anne Powell and Flora Sandes, seem to have made similar journeys)

 - 25th October – On to join rest by car – Veles, Uskub, Skopije – join unit